-Whether you're jamming together a whole new PC, or eyeing an upgrade, these cases will offer plenty of space.
-It's only once you get down to the best Mini-ITX cases that things really start to get tricky.
+Whether you're pulling together a whole new PC, or just jamming in some upgrades, these mid-tower cases will offer plenty of space.
+It's only once you get down to the best Mini-ITX cases (opens in new tab) that things really start to get tricky.

 There are a couple of things to look out for when searching for the best mid-tower PC case: you want ease of access to your components, good fan and radiator support as well as airflow, and quality materials used throughout.
 Oh, and you also want it to look badass.

-Best mid-tower cases 2021
+Best mid-tower cases 2022

 This most recent iteration of NZXT's "smart" chassis brings a couple of new features to help modernize your build.
 This ultra-clean and uncomplicated mid-tower case emphasizes convenience above all.
 It includes many of the same trappings as its predecessor, but costs a little bit more and has just a couple of neat changes.
 The NZXT H710i (opens in new tab) features a front panel USB 3.1 Type-C port and the ability to vertical mount your GPU with a separate PCIe riser.